Last Updated on May 9, 2023

 Neoliberal Immigration Regime

-The Neoliberal regime is defined as having a large volume of family-based immigration policies, but they also have many employment-based programs.
-Today, the Neoliberal regime countries are attractive destinations for foreign talent because they have stable, free market economies and mostly favorable immigration policies.
+The Neoliberal regime is defined as having a large number of family-based immigration policies, but it also has many employment-based programs.
+Today, Neoliberal regime countries are attractive destinations for foreign talent because they have stable, free-market economies and mostly favorable immigration policies.

 Except for the UK, the Neoliberal countries were all colonized states, and their founding is strongly connected to immigration.
 The UK was a major colonizer of the other countries in this regime.